UC Teaching Awards 2017

 - broader adoption of the innovative approach in other contexts.

-A new award has been designed this year by Aaron Beehre from the School of Fine Arts.
+A new award was designed in 2015 by Aaron Beehre from the School of Fine Arts.
 It takes as a basis the concept of the previous award designed by Hamish Meikle exploring the notions of an axe head shape, varying from rough to smooth and blunt to sharp, expressing the sense of directional or guiding experiences symbolic of the activities of teaching and learning.
 Building on this framework, the new awards incorporate reclaimed timbers from post-earthquake Christchurch, whilst retaining the original design sunk into the wood in resin.
 The teaching awards are made from rimu, the teaching innovation awards are made from jarrah.
 Each award is unique, reflecting the individual nature of the wood and the award recipients, people who are prepared to make a difference – tangata tū, tangata ora.